Published: January 22, 2021 | Updated: February 10, 2021 | Posted by: Janine Daquio | Credit Card

-One of the common myths about credit cards is that applying for a card can hurt one’s credit score.
-Not necessarily—a credit card application can actually boost your credit score over time.
+One of the common myths about credit cards is that they can hurt your credit score.
+Not necessarily, because a credit card can actually boost your credit score over time.
 It raises your total available credit and reduces your credit utilization ratio, which are among the factors used to compute a credit score.

-Having a credit card for starters is great if you have no credit history yet, as it can help you build one in the long term with responsible use.
-Without it, you won’t get approved for loans or lower car insurance rates.
+Having a credit card for starters is great if you have no credit history yet as it can help you build one in the long term with responsible use.
+Without it, it will be more challenging to get approved for loans or lower car insurance rates.

-Another common misconception about credit cards in the Philippines: it’s difficult to apply for and get approved for a plastic card.
+Another common misconception about credit cards in the Philippines: it’s difficult to apply and get approved for one.

-Applying for a card is convenient because most banks enable people to do it online.
-No need to leave your home— just file your credit card application online using your mobile device.
+But these days, you can quickly and conveniently apply for a credit card online.
+No need to leave your homes — just file your credit card application online using your mobile device.